Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6preclass.md

 ## Preclass for Wednesday: Dancing Droplets

-Note:  To prepare for Wednesday class, you can attend Physics of Dancing Droplets tutorial (live Tuesday, May 12th 5p PT via class Zoom - the recording will be posted) or read the following pre-class material.
+Note:  To prepare for Wednesday's class, you can attend Physics of Dancing Droplets tutorial (live Tuesday, May 12th 5p PT via class Zoom - the recording will be posted) or read the following pre-class material.

 To get started please spend ~5 minutes watching these two videos: